Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 echo "✅ env.js patched with BODY_SIZE_LIMIT=52428800 (50MB)"

-1. amplify-adapter constraints: behaves differently from standard SvelteKit environment variable handling.
+1. amplify-adapter constraints: it behaves differently from standard SvelteKit environment variable handling

 References

-Summary: The file upload size limit issue in SvelteKit + amplify-adapter was resolved by understanding the adapter’s internals and directly patching its environment variable handling.
-This highlighted the importance of grasping differences in environment variable systems.
+Summary: The file upload limit in a SvelteKit + amplify-adapter environment was resolved by understanding the adapter’s internals and directly patching its environment loader.
+This reinforced the importance of knowing the differences in environment variable handling.

 Currently unrated